yavar29/GenAI_Projects/Context-Aware_AI_RAG_Assistant/README.md

    - Push your code to the Space repository
    - The Space will automatically build and deploy

+### Notes on Hugging Face Deployment

+Here's how this project is configured for deployment on Hugging Face Spaces:

+I'm keeping the Space public, but the **actual Knowledge Base (kb/ + me/) is stored in a private Hugging Face dataset**.

+On startup, the app (`app.py`) downloads the private dataset using an `HF_TOKEN` saved in the Space secrets.
+This keeps personal information (resume, LinkedIn PDF, personal FAQs) separate from the public code repository.

+The Space repository only contains code (`app/`, `app.py`, `requirements.txt`, `README.md`) — no resume, no LinkedIn PDF, and no personal FAQs.

+I've added empty `__init__.py` files in `app/...` subdirectories so imports like `from app.server.ui_gradio import launch_ui` work correctly on Spaces.

+The `requirements.txt` is trimmed down to versions that actually install and work with Hugging Face's Python 3.10 environment.

+In the README front-matter, I've set `app_file: app.py` so Hugging Face runs the correct entry point.

+The vector store is rebuilt automatically on the Space from the downloaded Knowledge Base, so there's no need to commit `vector_store/` to the repository.

 ## Technical Stack

 - **Backend**: Python 3.12, FastAPI